Vitaly Zdorovetskiy

-Vitaly Zdorovetskiy (/vɪˈtæli zəˌdɒrəˈvjɛtski/ vih-TAL-ee-_-zə-DORR-ə-VYET-skee; Вита́лий Здорове́цкий; born March 8, 1992), better known by his YouTube username VitalyzdTv, is a US-based Russian YouTube personality, content creator and website owner.
+Vitaly Zdorovetskiy (/vɪˈtæli zəˌdɒrəˈvjɛtski/ vih-TAL-ee-_-zə-DORR-ə-VYET-skee; Вита́лий Здорове́цкий; born March 8, 1992), better known by his YouTube username VitalyzdTv, is a Russian-born former YouTuber and internet content creator.
+Later emigrating to the United States, Vitaly became known for his YouTube pranks and publicity stunts, some of which have culminated in him being arrested and imprisoned.

-His YouTube videos, as of November 2021, have reached over 1.8 billion views and over 10 million subscribers, while his video blog channel has more than 270 million views and 1.93 million subscribers.
+Since April 2025, Zdorovetskiy has been under the custody of the Philippine government over criminal charges of unjust vexation (three counts), theft, and public harassment that were broadcast on his Kick livestreams in Metro Manila.
+He faces up to 18 months in prison and will not be deported, as both Russia and the United States have declined to accept him.

 Early life and education

-Zdorovetskiy was born in 1992 in Murmansk, Russia.
-As a child, he lived in Odesa, Ukraine.
-He grew up in Boca Raton, Florida and attended Park Vista Community High School.

-Zdorovetskiy attempted to become a professional skateboarder at an early age but quit due to injuries.
+Zdorovetskiy was born on March 8, 1992, in Murmansk, Russia.
+He attempted to become a professional skateboarder at an early age but quit due to injuries.
 In the video titled "Why I Did Porn!", he tells his audience he got his first job at age 15 as a garbage collector making $5.00 an hour.
 His second job was a sign-spinner dressed as Uncle Sam making $20 for 3 hours of work.
 After that, Vitaly picked up a job as a bus boy at a restaurant in Miami, Florida.
 Shortly after turning 18, Zdorovetskiy took part in an adult film scene with pornographic actress Diamond Kitty for the adult entertainment company Bang Bros in 2011.

 Career

+Pranks

-In 2012, Zdorovetskiy received his first significant success, with the video "Miami Zombie Attack Prank!"
+In 2012, Zdorovetskiy received his first significant success, with the video "Miami Zombie Attack Prank!".
 Inspired by the cannibal attack of a homeless man in Miami in May 2012, he dressed up as a zombie and traveled to some of the poorest neighborhoods in Miami to scare random bystanders.
-By January 2015, the "Miami Zombie Attack Prank!" had been viewed more than 30 million times.
-A sequel video prank was produced in Columbus, Ohio.
+The video, in which Zdorovetskiy chased mostly Black people, was described by some viewers as a racist attempt to humiliate the local black community.
+Zdorovetskiy had been previously accused of humiliating black people in his videos after he published a prank video in which he accused a black man of being involved in a robbery.
+In the same video, Zdorovetskiy approached three black males, accused them of crimes and ordered them to circle around a pole to prove their innocence.
+After the video was recorded, Zdorovetskiy was arrested on two counts of impersonating a police officer.